-Scott Wegener is a multi award-winning creative content producer, specializing in fun Christian dramas and articles.
+Scott Wegener is a multi award-winning creative writer, specialising in fun Christian dramas and articles.
 He believes in looking on the lighter side of life while still valuing the eternal seriousness of life's decisions.
-This site features a wide variety of Scott's published and performed works.
-(Spelling/grammar creativity in his work is free of charge and comes courtesy of his mild dyslexia.)
+This site stores Scott's written works, including some creative spelling/grammar free of charge.

-If you'd like to use any of scott's pieces, or commission something creatively original, contact Scott Wegener here (he's a friendly Aussie).
+If you'd like to use anything on scottpublished.com, or commission something creatively original, see footer.

 Dec 14, 2013